Water and effluents / Emission /

 • Achieve zero emissions

-• Waste plastic: 1% reduction from fiscal 2022 results (total volume)
+• Waste plastic: 1% reduction from the results of the previous fiscal year (total volume)

 [Measures]